daliamanfrin/Random-walks-on-graphs/README.md

 ## Usage
 To use the program:
 1. Choose desired configuration in the configuration file.
-Edit the existent one or create a new one following the same template, choosing parameters values, dynamics type and paths for saving intermediate results and plots.
+Edit the existent one or create a new one following the same template, choosing parameters values, dynamics type and paths for saving intermediate results and plots.<br/>
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; N.B the first 1000 timesteps are used to stabilize the network, use `time_steps` $> 1000$.
 2. Run the simulation file with first argument the configuration file, for example:
 ```